-$120 \,\mu\text{m}$ in a matrix which was assumed to have the average composition and density of the soil.
-The same parameters lead to an ejection distance of 20 and 43 μ m for 3He.
+- 95 magnetite and 120 $\mu$ m in a matrix equal to the average composition and density of the soil, with 20 and 43 $\mu$ m, respectively, for He.
 Stopping distances were determined using the Stopping Ranges in Matter (SRIM-2013) model (Ziegler et al., 2010).

-- 100 Production of 3He can also occur by thermal neutron capture via the ${}^{6}Li(n,\alpha){}^{3}H(\beta^{-}){}^{3}He$ pathway (Andrews and Kay, 1982).
-Thermal neutron capture can also occur on ${}^{10}B$, although to a lesser extent.
+Production of He can also occur by thermal neutron capture via the Li(n, $\alpha$ )H( $\beta$ -)He pathway (Andrews and Kay, 1982).
 One source of thermal neutrons is decelerated cosmic-ray neutrons, called "cosmogenic thermal neutrons" (CTN).
-Another source of thermal neutrons are α -particles from α -decays as well as spontaneous fission of U and Th (Halpern, 1971), which can induce (α ,n) reactions with matrix elements, mainly Si, O, Al, Mg, Fe (Andrews and Kay, 1982).
-This component is termed "radiogenic thermal neutrons" (RTN), which - 105 produce nucleogenic 3He through reactions with 6Li.
-Moderation by matrix elements (mainly B, Sm, Gd, Li, and Cl) also controls the neutron flux at any depth below the surface (Andrews and Kay, 1982; Farley et al., 2006; Dunai et al., 2007; Amidon et al., 2009).

-The energy of tritium nuclei produced by thermal neutron capture is 2.738 MeV (Biersack et al., 1986), which equals a stopping range of 22 μ m in magnetite and 47 μ m in the matrix.
-Li concentrations of magnetite have previously been reported as 0.2-4

-- 110 ppm in an ignimbrite (Kober et al., 2005) and 19-22 ppm in a rhyolite (Amidon et al., 2009), the former being negligible and the latter leading to a significant production of non-cosmogenic 3He.
-Characterization of the major and trace element content as well as the Li concentration is therefore critical in assessing the magnitude of the 3He production by thermal neutrons.
-Another possible source of 3He in minerals is 3H produced as a result of ternary fission of U (Vorobiev et al., 1969; Halpern, - 1971).
-This component is generally negligible for U concentrations <10 ppm (Farley et al., 2006), but can be an important component when inclusions with high effective uranium concentrations ($[eU] = [U] + 0.235 \cdot [Th]$; Shuster et al., 2006), such as apatite and zircon, are present.
-The kinetic energy of fissiogenic 3H of 8.1±0.2 MeV (Vorobiev et al., 1969) leads to an average ejection distance of 121 μm within magnetite and 264 μm in the soil.

-Cosmogenic and CTN-produced 3He accumulates during exposure to cosmic rays, whereas fissiogenic and nucleogenic 3He start accumulating at the time when the material is below the magnetite He closure temperature.
-Knowledge of the cooling age

-120 is therefore necessary to assess the latter components.
+Another source of thermal neutrons are $\alpha$ -particles from $\alpha$ -decays as well as spontaneous fission of U and Th (Halpern, 1971), which - 100 can induce (α,n) reactions with matrix elements, mainly Si, O, Al, Mg, Fe (Andrews and Kay, 1982).
+This component is termed "radiogenic thermal neutrons" (RTN), which produce nucleogenic He through reactions with Li.
+Moderation by matrix elements (mainly B, Sm, Gd, Li, and Cl) also controls the neutron flux at any depth below the surface (Andrews and Kay, 1982; Farley et al., 2006; Dunai et al., 2007; Amidon and Farley, 2009). - The energy of tritium nuclei produced by thermal neutron capture is 2.738 MeV (Biersack et al., 1986), which equals a stopping range of 22 μm in magnetite and 47 μm in the matrix.
+Li concentrations of magnetite have previously been reported as 0.2-4 ppm in an ignimbrite (Kober et al., 2005) and 19-22 ppm in a rhyolite (Amidon et al., 2009), the former being negligible and the latter leading to a significant production of non-cosmogenic He.
+A characterization of the major and trace element content as well as the Li concentration is therefore critical in assessing the magnitude of the He production by thermal neutrons. - Another possible source of He in minerals is H produced as a result of ternary fission of U (Vorobiev et al., 1969; Halpern, 1971).
+This component is generally negligible for U concentrations <10 ppm (Farley et al., 2006), but can be an important component when high-eU inclusions, such as apatite and zircon, are present.
+The kinetic energy of radiogenic H of 8.1±0.2 MeV (Vorobiev et al., 1969) leads to an average ejection distance of 121 μm within magnetite and 264 μm in the soil. - Cosmogenic and CTN-produced He accumulates during exposure to cosmic rays, whereas radiogenic and nucleogenic He start accumulating at the time when the material is below the magnetite He closure temperature.
+Knowledge of the cooling age is therefore necessary to assess the latter components.

-Magnetite has been observed to host fluid inclusions (e.g. Guzmics et al., 2011), which could potentially contribute amounts of helium with high 3He/4He ratios.
+Magnetite has been observed to host fluid inclusions (e.g. Guzmics et al., 2011), which could potentially contribute amounts of high-Ra helium.
 However, plutonic rocks spend a sufficiently long time at high temperatures that helium in fluid inclusions is likely to be lost by diffusion (Farley et al., 2006).
-In this study, we will show through crushing experiments that there is no measurable amount of 3He due to fluid inclusions in the present samples.
+In this study, we will show through crushing experiments that there is no measurable amount of He due to fluid inclusions in the present samples.